NLR-DevTeam/PayloadLib/README.md

 }
 ```

-Including this plugin in other plugins' JARs is not recommended, since it could cause numerous issues.
+Embedding this plugin within other plugin JARs is not recommended, as it can lead to various issues.

 ## Supported Versions